 To make an iced cappuccino coffee you'll need the following simple ingredients:

-- chocolate or cocoa powder (optional, for garnish)
+Powdered chocolate or cocoa powder, for garnish.

 Instructions